9-835. Licensing time frames; compliance; consequence for failure to comply with time frame; exemption

 E. If a municipality determines that an application for a license is not administratively complete, the municipality shall include a comprehensive list of the specific deficiencies in the written or electronic notice provided pursuant to subsection D of this section.
 If the municipality issues a written or electronic notice of deficiencies within the administrative completeness time frame, the administrative completeness review time frame and the overall time frame are suspended from the date the notice is issued until the date that the municipality receives the missing information from the applicant.
 The municipality may issue an additional written or electronic notice of administrative completeness or deficiencies based on the applicant's submission of missing information.
 If the permit sought requires approval of more than one department of the municipality, each department may issue an additional written or electronic notice of administrative completeness or deficiencies based on the applicant's submission of missing information.

 F. If a municipality does not issue a written or electronic notice of administrative completeness or deficiencies within the administrative completeness review time frame, the application is deemed administratively complete.
-If a municipality issues a timely written or electronic notice of deficiencies, an application shall not be complete until all requested information has been received by the municipality.
+If a municipality issues a timely written or electronic notice of deficiencies, an application is not complete until all requested information has been received by the municipality.
 A municipality may consider an application withdrawn if, by fifteen days or more after the date of notice, as established by the municipality, the applicant does not supply the documentation or information requested or an explanation of why the information cannot be provided within the established time period.

 H. Nothing shall prevent the municipality from continuing to process the application during the suspension of the substantive review time frame and overall time frame.

 I. By mutual written or electronic agreement, a municipality and an applicant for a license may extend the substantive review time frame and the overall time frame.
-An extension of the substantive review time frame and the overall time frame may not exceed fifty per cent of the overall time frame.
+An extension of the substantive review time frame and the overall time frame may not exceed fifty percent of the overall time frame.

 J. Unless a municipality and an applicant for a license mutually agree to extend the substantive review time frame and the overall time frame pursuant to subsection I of this section, a municipality shall issue a written or electronic notice granting or denying a license to an applicant.
 If a municipality denies or withdraws an application for a license, the municipality shall include in the written or electronic notice at least the following information: